Smrevilo/ANNDL-Challenges/README.md

 Most folders have an additional sub-folder that's called experiments which contains notebooks used for the intermediate models generated.

 Additionally, there is the notebook model_comparison which describes synthetically some of the different network architectures that was explored.

+Note: the Training Altantis notebook is just a template for Training Treasure Planet, it has no ooutput.